 Who Should Consider Alternatives

-A reverse mortgage may not be the best fit if:
+A reverse mortgage may not be the best fit if you fall into the categories below.
+Explore alternatives to a reverse mortgage for a detailed comparison:

 - You plan to move within 1-3 years (selling may be simpler and avoids setup costs)